-- (a) Discount Rate: The discount rate used to measure the total Non-hazardous OPEB liability was 5.73%, which was reduced from the 5.86% discount rate used in the prior year.
-The discount rate used to measure the total Hazardous OPEB liability was 5.66%, which was decreased from the 5.88% discount rate used in the prior year. - (b) Projected Cash Flows: The projection of cash flows used to determine the discount rate assumed the local employers and plan members would contribute the actuarially determined contribution rate of projected compensation over the remaining 26-year amortization period of the unfunded actuarial accrued liability. - (c) Long-Term Rate of Return: The long-term expected rate of return was determined by using a building-block method in which best-estimate ranges of expected future real rate of returns are developed for each asset class.
-The ranges are combined by weighting the expected future real rate of return by the target asset allocation percentage. - (d) Municipal Bond Rate: The discount rate determination used a municipal bond rate of 3.13% as reported in Fidelity Index's "20 Year Municipal GO AA Index" as of June 30, 2019. - (e) Period of Projected Benefit Payments: Current assets, future contributions, and investment earnings are projected to be sufficient to pay the projected benefit payments from the retirement system.
+- (a) Discount Rate: The discount rate used to measure the total Non-hazardous OPEB liability was 5.43% as of June 30, 2020, a decrease from the 5.73% discount rate used in the prior year.
+The discount rate used to measure the total Hazardous OPEB liability was 5.28% as of June 30, 2020, a decrease from the 5.66% discount rate used in the prior year. - (b) Projected Cash Flows: The projection of cash flows used to determine the discount rate assumed the local employers and plan members would contribute the actuarially determined contribution rate of projected compensation over the remaining 26-year amortization period of the unfunded actuarial accrued liability. - (c) Long-Term Rate of Return: The long-term expected rate of return was determined by using a building-block method in which best-estimate ranges of expected future real rate of returns are developed for each asset class.
+The ranges are combined by weighting the expected future real rate of return by the target asset allocation percentage. - (d) Municipal Bond Rate: The discount rate determination used as a municipal bond rate of 2.45% as reported in Fidelity Index's "20 Year Municipal GO AA Index" as of June 30, 2020.
+The municipal bond rate was 3.13% as of June 30, 2019. - (e) Period of Projected Benefit Payments: Current assets, future contributions, and investment earnings are projected to be sufficient to pay the projected benefit payments from the retirement system.
 However, the cost associated with the implicit employer subsidy is not currently being included in the calculation of the system's actuarial determined contributions, and it is the actuary's understanding that any cost associated with the implicit subsidy will not be paid out of the system's trust.
 Therefore, the municipal bond rate was applied to future expected benefit payments associated with the implicit subsidy.

-Assumed Asset Allocations: The target asset allocation and best estimates of arithmetic real (f) rates of return for each major asset class are summarized in the following table:
+(f) Assumed Asset Allocations: The target asset allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table: